rcky844/knowledge-handbook/Biology/Anatomy/Nutrition in humans/Teeth.md

 In humans, teeth are embedded in the upper jaw and lower jaw.
-They are responsible for <span style="color: violet">mastication</span> during [[ingestion]].
+They are responsible for <span style="color: violet">mastication</span> during [[Ingestion]].

 #### Structure
 ![[teeth_structure.avif]]